-The Am29F200B is a 2 Mbit, 5.0 Volt-only Flash memory organized as 262,144 bytes or 131,072 words.
-The 8 bits of data appear on DQ0-DQ7; the 16 bits on DQ0-DQ15.
-The Am29F200B is offered in 44-pin SO and 48-pin TSOP packages.
+The Am29F800B is an 8 Mbit, 5.0 volt-only Flash memory organized as 1,048,576 bytes or 524,288 words.
+The device is offered in 44-pin SO, 48-pin TSOP, and 48-ball FBGA packages.
 The device is also available in Known Good Die (KGD) form.
-For more information, refer to publication number 21257.
+For more information, refer to publication number 21631.
+The word-wide data (x16) appears on DQ15-DQ0; the byte-wide (x8) data appears on DQ7-DQ0.
 This device is designed to be programmed in-system with the standard system 5.0 volt $V{CC}$ supply.
-A 12.0 volt $V{PP}$ is not required for program or erase operations.
-The device can also be reprogrammed in standard EPROM programmers.
+A 12.0 V $V{PP}$ is not required for write or erase operations.
+The device can also be programmed in standard EPROM programmers.

-This device is manufactured using AMD's 0.32 μm process technology, and offers all the features and benefits of the Am29F200A, which was manufactured using 0.5 μm process technology.
+This device is manufactured using AMD's 0.32 μm process technology, and offers all the features and benefits of the Am29F800, which was manufactured using 0.5 μm process technology.

-The standard device offers access times of 45, 50, 55, 70, 90, and 120 ns, allowing operation of high-speed microprocessors without wait states.
+The standard device offers access times of 55 and 70 ns, allowing high speed microprocessors to operate without wait states.
 To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.